-- B. Result in hang-ups or dead-air calls.
-(If collection activities cause a person's telephone to ring repeatedly or continuously, see step 10e above). - 16.
-Using the UDAAP examination procedures, consider whether any of the entity's debt collection communications constitute unfair, deceptive or abusive acts or practices.
+22. Using the UDAAP examination procedures, consider whether any of the entity's debt collection communications constitute unfair, deceptive, or abusive acts or practices, or a risk of such a violation.
 Conduct that is prohibited under the FDCPA (or that would be, if done by a "debt collector") may, depending on the facts and circumstances, also raise UDAAP concerns.
 Examiners should consult with Headquarters to determine whether the applicable legal standards have been met before a UDAAP violation is cited.